System Design and Prediction Tool

 - improved editing speed of loudspeakers, processors, and geometry

 We appreciate hearing from our customers!
 If you have suggestions on improvements to MAPP 3D, or other software products, please share them with us.
 While we can’t respond to every suggestion, we will evaluate each one for implementation.
-When submitting feature requests and bug reports, please visit meyersound.com/contact, select SOFTWARE SUPPORT, and use the form to submit feedback.
+When submitting feature requests and bug reports, please visit meyersound.com/contact, select Technical Support, and use the form to submit feedback.

 These webinar videos describe the basic functions and operation of MAPP 3D using a simple venue example.